AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Do you think pH has affected your results?

-Du: PH is not a minor issue in this kind of particle removal research, it can impact the removal efficiency a lot.
+Du: PH is not a minor issue in this kind of particle removal research, it can impact the removal efficiency a lot. we didnt test anything related to ph, so I would like to state this fact here and give rise to the future plan
 </div>

 The predictive floc model developed by AguaClara is based on the past apparatus set-up and experiment process.
 Without considering the presence of floc blanket and the use of new tube sedimentation tank, the model cannot simulate the current experiment, and its modeling result deviates significantly from present experimental data.
 The ultimate goal is to revise the model to align it with the experiment in the lab well so that the up-to-date research findings provide a guide for AguaClara water treatment plant.